| |

 brine for canning pickled okra

-As the brine heats, wash and trim okra.
+As the brine heats, wash and trim the okra.

 Then sterilize your jars.
-You can do this by boiling them, or heating in an oven at 350º for ten minutes.
+You can do this by boiling them or heating them in an oven at 350º for ten minutes.

 placing garlic in the bottom of canning jar

-Once the brine is simmering, remove it from the heat and ladle over the okra-filled jars.
+Once the brine is simmering, remove it from the heat and ladle it over the okra-filled jars.

 Fit the jars with rings and lids, being sure each of the jar rims is clean and free of debris.